Football in Armenia: Future academies

-When it comes to stadiums, the federation is upgrading and improving its infrastructure.
-Some stadiums in Yerevan, Vanadzor, and Armavir underwent renovations.
-The most famous stadium that hosts the national team's games and also matches international standards is the National Stadium, named after Vazgen Sargsyan.
+Many stadiums in Yerevan, Vanadzor, and Armavir underwent renovations and upgrading works.
+The main stadium that hosts the national team's games and also matches international standards is the National Stadium, named after Vazgen Sargsyan.
 The famous Hrazdan Stadium, which also hosted FC Bayern Munich back in the 1970s, does not meet the highest standards by the UEFA and FIFA.

 National team

 The Armenia national football team is the national football team of Armenia and is controlled by the Football Federation of Armenia.
 After the dissolution of the Soviet Union, the team played its first international match against Moldova on October 12, 1992.
 Armenia became a member of FIFA and UEFA in the 1990s after gaining independence.
 This allowed the national team to compete in international tournaments, including the World cup and UEFA European Championship qualifiers and the UEFA Nations League.
 The team has never qualified for a major tournament, but there have been some memorable moments where the national team were close to qualifying for the final stage of the tournaments.
 In the UEFA Euro 2012 qualifiers, Armenia finished just a few points away from reaching the playoffs.
 Over the years, Armenia has had some talented players who played on the highest international stages.
 The most famous player is Henrikh Mkhitaryan, who played for top European clubs like Borussia Dortmund, Manchester United F.C., and AS Roma.
 Now, Mkhitaryan is a part of Inter Milan's championship team.
 Players like Yura Movsisyan and Marcos Pizzelli also played for famous teams.

 A women's team, an under-21 team, an under-19 team, and an under-17 team also compete.